IU Residents

 Coverage period

-Your coverage as a resident is effective on the first day of active employment as an eligible resident as long as you enroll within 30 days of becoming eligible (typically your date of hire).
+Your coverage as a resident begins on your first day of active employment as long as you enroll within 30 days of becoming eligible (typically your date of hire).

-Between your employment and the activation of your coverage, you may have to pay for healthcare costs out-of-pocket, and then submit claims for reimbursement once your coverage is activated.
+Please note that your coverage won't be active until the university and the plan vendors receive and process your benefit enrollments.
+During this time, you may have to pay for healthcare costs out-of-pocket, and then submit claims for reimbursement once your coverage is activated.

 Leaves of absence: If you’re on leave when you first become eligible, your coverage will start on your first day of active work.